Claim: As the Nazi Party rose to power, Hitler used the slogan "Make Germany Great Again."

 However, even if he didn't use the phrase as a recurrent slogan, Hitler did at least occasionally reference it.
 For example, according to an English translation of a speech Hitler delivered in February 1940 (seven years after being appointed Chancellor of Germany), he cited it as one of the imperatives of his political movement:

 Making Germany great again was also a dominant theme in Nazi propaganda, even if it wasn't expressed in exactly those words.
 The mood in 1930s Germany was dark: the country had been hit especially hard by a global economic recession and was still stinging from the humiliating terms imposed upon them by the Treaty of Versailles that ended World War I. Hitler's main message was one of redemption for the country — in his book Access to History: Democracy and Nazism: Germany 1918-45, Geoff Layton identified three dominant themes in Nazi propaganda:

 - The Führer cult.
 Hitler was portrayed as a messiah-type figure, who could offer strong authoritarian leadership and a vision for Nazi Germany's future.

 - The Volksgemeinschaft (national community).
 To appeal to the people for the development of a unifying idea, regardless of class.

 - German nationalism.
 To play on German nationalism and to exploit the discontent since the First World War.
 To make Germany great again.

-On the other hand, while Donald Trump and Hitler may have both wanted to make their respective countries great again, this is hardly a notion unique to these individuals.
+On the other hand, although Donald Trump and Hitler may have both wanted to make their respective countries great again (however they expressed that notion), it's hardly a concept unique to theoe individuals.
 In fact, several politicians have campaigned with slogans similar to "make (insert country here) great again":